microsoft/torchgeo/README.md

     download: true
 ```

-We can see the script in action:
+we can see the script in action:
 ```console
 # Train and validate a model
 torchgeo fit --config config.yaml